I Hope We Never Go Back to How We Were

 It is absolutely impossible to manage a network of thousands of people.
 It doesn’t work for me because I like individualized work.
 When you have a huge network to manage, you start thinking about policies, communication, and work in the context of large groups instead of individual human beings.

-Every one of us has their own struggle, their own ideas, and their own situation.
+Every one of us has our own struggle, our own ideas, and our own situation.
 We have to listen to understand that and individualize.
 I think we as business owners have stopped looking at individuals and focused too hard on aggregate growth.
 This is why so much communication sounds so fake.
 We’ve lost touch and we have too much to manage to really respond with care.
 I know I can’t do it.
 I have 94 unread emails in my inbox right now.

 Here’s how this operationalizes in a business: